 There are two premium plugins in the marketplace that specifically address the paint job part of your site, Genesis Design Palette Pro and Genesis Extender.
 Both enable you to customize an existing Genesis child theme to get exactly the look you want… so how do you know which one you need?

 I run a weekly podcast called OfficeHours.fm, where listeners ask questions and my guests and I answer them live on the air.
 Both plugin authors have made appearances on the show — Episode #6 with Eric Hamm and Episode #13 with Andrew Norcross — and we’ve fielded lots of questions describing the differences between the plugins.

 Even though they occupy a similar space in the market, they’re two very different products.
 To clear up the confusion, I’d like to look at both to help you decide which (if either) is right for you.

 Genesis Design Palette Pro

 Our first contender is Genesis Design Palette Pro (or GDP).
-Weighing in at $49 for a single site license, GDP was created by Andrew Norcross as a way to customize design elements for a Genesis child theme without writing a single line of code.
+Weighing in at $49 for a single site license, GDP was created by Andrew Norcross (and is now maintained by Reaktiv Studios) as a way to customize design elements for a Genesis child theme without writing a single line of code.